-Sadly, according to research published in the Journal of Applied Animal Welfare Science, several of the above symptoms are also some of the most common reasons owners get rid of their dogs.
+According to research published in the Journal of Applied Animal Welfare Science, several of the above symptoms are also some of the most common reasons owners get rid of their dogs.
 This is especially unfortunate because it’s an issue that can be treated by implementing a few simple but important tactics.

 What Causes Separation Anxiety in Puppies and Dogs?

 It’s unclear why some puppies are more prone to separation anxiety than others.
-McConnell theorizes there may be several reasons, including never previously being left alone and traumatic separation, such as would be seen in some abandoned shelter dogs.
+McConnell theorizes there may be several reasons, including never previously being left alone and traumatic separation (such as would be seen in some abandoned shelter dogs).
 Even a single traumatic event in the owner’s absence, like the house being robbed, can lead to SA.
 Finally, she suggests that personality can play a role, with clingy dogs perhaps being more at risk than independent ones.

 Other triggers to watch for involve life changes like a sudden switch in schedule, a move to a new house, or the sudden absence of a family member, whether it’s a divorce, a death in the family, or a child leaving for college.
-Recent research has even pointed to a lack of daily exercise as a possible cause.
+Some research has even pointed to a lack of daily exercise as a possible cause.
 Because there are so many potential triggers for SA, it’s essential to work on prevention and start treatment at the first sign.